 Your son will soon embark on his Year 8 Outdoor Education experience at Scotts Creek.
 A major focus of the Year 8 Outdoor Education Program is the balance between environmental education, personal development and adventure.
 Students take part in a 2-night kayak expedition aimed at developing specific skills in kayaking, leadership, navigation, camp craft and water safety.
 The program promotes a spirit of adventure and discovery.
-Upon arrival at Scotts Creek Outdoor Centre the boys enjoy two days of climbing on the adventure high ropes course and the opportunity to complete the Big Wall and Jurassic Journey team challenges.
+The boys will also experience climbing on the adventure high ropes course and the opportunity to complete the Big Wall and Jurassic Journey team challenges.
 Students will utilise their leadership skills, teamwork and safety principles learnt during the week to help each other achieve personal and group goals.